 At least three (3) directors or one-fifth of all directors, whichever is higher, shall be independent directors.
 Their qualifications, shareholding limitations, whether or not they concurrently serve in other positions, methods of nomination and election, and other related matters shall be subject to applicable laws.

-To implement corporate governance, enhance capabilities and review the performance of the Board, UMC distributes self-assessment forms to its Board of Directors and functional committees to conduct annual self-evaluation of the Board's performance in order to enhance the Board's role and responsibilities, including in areas such as the degree of participation in the Company's operations, understanding of the business and its risks, the improvement of policy decision quality, the composition and structure of the board of directors, the election and continuing professional development of directors, internal control and Audit Committee communications, oversight of the financial reporting process and so on.
+The Company established "the Rules for Performance Assessment of the Board of Directors" in October of 2015 and conducts annual self-assessment of the BOD, its functional committees and individual board members' performance.
+The assessment covers aspects such as awareness of the duties of directors, the degree of participation in the Company's operations, understanding the business and its risks, the improvement of policy decision quality, the composition and structure of the board of directors, the election and continuing professional development of directors, internal control and Audit Committee communications, oversight of the financial reporting process, oversight of the external audit function and so on.

-The Company's board performance assessment will be conducted by an external independent professional institution or a panel of external experts and scholars at least once every three years.
+To improve the operating efficiency of the Board of Directors and enhance corporate governance, “the Rules for Performance Assessment of the Board of Directors" was revised by UMC and approved by the Board of Directors in October of 2017, which requires the Company's board performance assessment to be conducted by an external independent professional institution or a panel of external experts and scholars at least once every three years.

 The Audit Committee assists the Board of Directors in performing its supervision functions.
 It is also responsible for tasks defined by the Company Act, Securities and Exchange Act and other relevant regulations.
 Since UMC is listed on the NYSE, it also has to comply with the U.S. regulations regarding foreign issuers.
 The Audit Committee is comprised of all independent directors.
 Cheng-Li Huang and Wenyi Chu qualify as audit committee financial experts.
 The Committee shall meet at least once every quarter, and may be convened any time if necessary.